Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

 \section{Construction of a cellular automaton realising a given set of measures}

-We want to prove a reciprocal to Proposition~\ref{prop:OneStep} and a partial reciprocal to Proposition~\ref{prop:add=s2ccc} using Proposition~\ref{polygonalcover}.
-Given a computable sequence of words $(w_n)_{n\in\N}$ in $\B^{\ast}$, we construct a cellular automaton realising $\add((w_n)_{n\in\N})$ as its set of limit points.
+In this section, we prove a reciprocal to the computability obstructions of Proposition~\ref{prop:OneStep} and a partial reciprocal to Proposition~\ref{prop:add=s2ccc} using Proposition~\ref{prop:polygonalcover}.
+Given an uniformly computable sequence of words $(w_n)_{n\in\N}$ in $\B^{\ast}$, we construct a cellular automaton realising $\V((w_n)_{n\in\N})$ as its $\mu$-limit measures set.
+We remind that $\V((w_n)_{n\in\N})$ is defined as the set of limit points of the polygonal path defined by the sequence of measures $(\meas{w_n})_{n\in\N}$: